Explore reports in the Power BI mobile apps

 Using the actions in the report footer

 From the report footer, you can perform several actions on the current report page or on the entire report.
 The footer provides quick access to the most commonly used actions.
-You can access other actions by tapping the ellipsis (...) button:
+You can access other actions by tapping the More options (...) button:

 You can perform from these actions from the footer: